pickledbees/clinic_kiosk/README.md

 ## Database Setup
 ClinicQ queries for API information and other clinic related information from a database during operation, thus the clinic will have to insert its API information (and other relevant details) into the database.
 The prototype uses MongoDB (noSQL document-based).
-Below is a sample clinic document stored in the database:
+Below is a sample clinic document stored in a database collection:

 ![clinic document as seen in MongoDB](docs/mongo_clinic_document.png)